fralau/mkdocs-macros-plugin/webdoc/docs/pages.md

 If you really need a variable or macro that needs to remain **local** to the markdown page, you can use a standard Jinja2 declaration.

+!!!
+Warning
+    Note that the `context()` macro (for listing variables) will **not** display variables defined at page level.

 ### In the YAML header of the page

-Variables defined in the YAML header of the page are accessible via the `page.meta` object.
+Variables defined in the YAML header of the page are accessible as themselves and via the `page.meta` object.

 For example, if the the header is as follows: